StachRedeker/utMOD5-projectProcessor/README.md

 ## Future improvements

 ## Conclusion
 During this project, we developed a virtual processor that can be synthesized on the DE1-SoC board.
-The virtual processor is designed using VHDL and ships with an application that is able to compute the Fibonaaci sequence.
+The virtual processor is designed using VHDL and ships with an application that is able to compute the Fibonacci sequence.